Betts/homework3/README.md

 ## Part 2 - Contained in the folder/package hw3b in the src folder.

 I utilized the same LockFreeList that I used in part 1 to design my Temperature Module.
 I had planned to use a concurrentskiplistset, but it did not work properly, and ended up burning a lot of time.
-I have a for loop in my main method that executes 60 times for every
+I have a for loop in my main method that executes 60 times for every 1 hour of runtime.
+You can adjust how many hours the program executes by changing the hour variable in main (by default this is set to 1).
+Within this for loop 'service.submit(new TempModule().new sensorArray());' is executed 8 times, with each execution representing one of our 8 total sensors that make up the array.
+Also within the for loop is an if statement that checks if the current index is divisible by 60, or if an hour has elapsed.
+If an hour has elapsed, then we generate a report.

+During each execution of our SensorArray method, we perform checks and keep track of the top 5 highest values seen and top 5 lowest values seen.
+We do this by utlizing comparison statements and global ints.
+See Commenting in the program.

+The program utilizes an Executor Service and a fixed thread pool of 8 threads (as specified in the assignment).
+Threads pick up and execute tasks as they are available to do so.
+Solution seems to be very efficient with runtimes around .008 - .012 seconds.
+This solution also ensures that the act of generating the report does not delay or hinder the act of taking readings every minute.